 ![]() |

-Keynote Speaker III: Prof. Shuanghua Yang Southern University of Science and Technology, China
+Keynote Speaker III: Prof. Shuanghua Yang University of Reading, UK

 Biography: Shuang-Hua Yang received the B.S. degree in instrument and automation and the M.S. degree in process control from the China University of Petroleum (Huadong), Beijing, China, in 1983 and 1986, respectively, and the Ph.D. degree in intelligent systems from Zhejiang University, Hangzhou, China, in 1991.
 He is currently the Head of Department of Computer Science at University of Reading, UK, and the director of Shenzhen Key Laboratory of Safety and Security for Next Generation of Industrial Internet at Southern University of Science and Technology, China.
 His research interests include cyber-physical systems, the Internet of Things, wireless network-based monitoring and control, and safety-critical systems.
-He is a senior member of IEEE and a fellow of IET and InstMC, U.K. He is also an Associate Editor of IET Cyber-Physical Systems: Theory and Applications.
-Title: UAV-Enabled Wireless Communications Considering Energy LimitationsAbstract: Unmanned aerial vehicles (UAVs) have been providing promising solutions for future wireless networks.
-Due to their advantages of flexibility, mobility, rapid deployment and high adaptability, UAVs have been widely studied by researchers from a range of areas in both academia and industry.
-In general, typical examples include, but not limited to, search and rescue (SAR), wireless coverage, mobile relay, aerial base station (BS), remote sensing and monitoring, emergency response, smart agriculture and delivery of goods, etc. There have been many excellent works in this area, provided that the UAV has sufficient energy as guarantee, which is unrealistic in practice.
-In this talk, we will focus on UAV-enabled wireless communications considering UAV energy limitations, including UAV charging and manoeuvre energy consumptions.
-Furthermore, we will present the research on battery weight and UAV flight performance, and recent advance of UAV energy consumption models.
-We will conclude the talk by discussing potential research directions and new challenges. |
+He is a senior member of IEEE and a fellow of IET and InstMC, U.K. He is also an Associate Editor of IET Cyber-Physical Systems: Theory and Applications. |

 |